-How does it measure an electrocardiogram (ECG)?
+How does it record an electrocardiogram (ECG)?

 Move ECG includes three electrodes to ensure measurement accuracy.
 Two electrodes are discreetly integrated inside the main body of the watch, and the third electrode is in the stainless steel bezel of the watch.
 Users simply need to touch both sides of the bezel to start recording ECG anytime and anywhere.

-Is it a medically approved measurement?
+Is it a medically approved recording?

 What is the benefit of having an ECG on the wrist?